 Graduates will integrate culturally responsive practice into the dietetic profession to meet areas of critical shortages and underrepresentation.

 Objectives of Goal 1:

-- Eighty percent of students will demonstrate culturally responsive practice in the field of nutrition and dietetics as evidenced by scoring 4/5 in site preceptor evaluation of interns by site preceptors and employers.
+- Eighty percent of students will demonstrate culturally responsive practice in the field of nutrition and dietetics, as evidenced by scoring 4 out of 5 in site preceptor evaluation of interns by site preceptors and employers.

 Graduates will demonstrate competence in nutrition and dietetics knowledge.

 - Eighty-five percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of the first attempt on the CDR credentialing exam for dietitian nutritionists) is at least 80%.